c-cube/frog-utils/README.md

 ### Froglock

-The basic usage is `froglock exec <cmd>` or `froglock exec -- <cmd>`.
-This has the same behavior as `<cmd>`, except for one point: at any given time, on a given computer, at most one command launched from `froglock <cmd>` runs.
+The basic usage is `froglock -- <cmd>`.
+This has the same behavior as `<cmd>`, except for one point: at any given time, on a given computer, at most one command launched from `froglock -- <cmd>` runs.
 Until it terminates, the other commands aren't started yet; once it terminates one waiting command is started and takes ownership of the "lock".
 This works by connecting to a daemon on a given port, starting it if required.
 The daemon will stop if its queue is empty.